Support and Care

 Since 2000 Christine has worked with adolescents and adults within community, hospital, local government, and private practice settings.
 She has had extensive experience treating people from diverse backgrounds with a wide range of psychiatric disorders and life issues.
 She is experienced in assessment, psychotherapy, case management, and group facilitation.

 Christine believes that true therapy is about healing not just about symptom reduction, it draws upon a person’s own inner wisdom and assists them in becoming more deeply connected to themselves and the world around them.
 For these reasons Christine uses a collaborative and supportive approach which invites people to identify and explore the barriers to living a meaningful, purposeful and fulfilling life.
-Such barriers may include unhelpful thoughts patterns and beliefs systems, difficult emotions and unresolved issues stemming from past life experiences.
+Such barriers may include unhelpful thoughts patterns and beliefs systems, difficult emotions, self-defeating behaviour patterns and unresolved issues stemming from past life experiences.
 Christine’s approach is designed to empower people through increased insight and understanding while also providing opportunities to develop alternative ways of coping and relating to themselves and others.
 Christine believes that self love is integral to wellbeing.
 She therefore places special emphasis on strengthening the relationship that people have with themselves by assisting them in connecting with their heart, addressing negative self-beliefs and self-destructive, self-sabotaging tendencies.
 The areas of interpersonal relationships, family and work are often a focus of therapy given the profound impact each of these domains of life can have.

-While Christine favours an integrative approach which centres around the principles of mindfulness, she believes it is important that therapy is tailored specifically to the needs of the person.
+Christine uses an integrative approach as she believes it is important that therapy is tailored specifically to the needs of the person.
 She is respectful of individual differences while honouring the innate qualities we all possess that connect us all.
 Christine is experienced and trained in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Schema Therapy, Internal Family Systems Therapy, Sensorimotor Psychotherapy, Gestalt Therapy, Psychodynamic Therapy, and Emotion Focused Couples Therapy.

 Areas of Expertise/Special interest